swapnilnakate7/sn-calendar/projects/sn-calendar-lib/README.md

 This project uses [Moment.js] for calendar functionality.
 You can import the `SnCalendarModule` and use `SnCalendarComponent` straight away.
 Please feel free to report any bugs and I'll be happy to introduce any feature requests.
 For Demo: [Stable] | [Latest]

+##Update 21st July, 2019 - Updated with Angular 8
+ All the packages are updated to the latest version.
+Now sn-calendar is built with Angular 8..!

 ## Using into your Angular Application

 - run `npm i sn-calendar` into your project root directory.